vinceq-usgs/dyfi4/_sources/technical-guide.rst.txt

 DYFI maintains its own database table of earthquake user responses.
 An external mechanism is required to populate this database and possibly trigger the DYFI process when a possible earthquake has occured.

+For developers who wish to send DYFI compatible data without going through the USGS questionnaire, see the :obj:`DYFI Questionnaire API`.

 For one possible method of triggering DYFI without an earthquake notification, see the BETA project `DYFI Autolocator <https://github.com/vinceq-usgs/autolocator>`.

 .. warning::